At least, we think they are hoaxes.

 sound most improbable for three reasons: the cost of this type of program would be

-prohibitive; the technology to influence people in these ways does not exist; electronic
+prohibitive; the technology to influence people in these ways did not exist

 monitoring instrumentation, to our knowledge, has never detected any energy beams.